Equanimity: The Buddhist Philosophy For Cultivating Wisdom and Compassion

 Equanimity in other beliefs

-โ€œEquanimity arises when we accept the way things are.โ€ – Jack Kornfield
+“Equanimity arises when we accept the way things are.” – Jack Kornfield

 In Hinduism

-Equanimity is known as โ€˜Samatvamโ€™ in Sanskrit.
-According to Hinduism, โ€˜Sฤmyaโ€™, a variant of โ€˜Samatvamโ€™, means โ€œequal consideration towards all human beings.โ€ According to the ancient Sanskrit scripture Bhagavad Gita, equanimity refers to a state of even-mindedness.
-The term โ€˜Upekแนฃhฤโ€™ is also used Sanskrit for equanimity.
+According to the ancient Sanskrit scripture Bhagavad Gita, this concept refers to a state of even-mindedness.
+The term ‘Upekṣhā’ is also used in Sanskrit for equanimity.

 The Bhagavad Gita (Chapter Two, Verse 48), states :

 “Perform your duty equipoised, O Arjuna, abandoning all attachment to success or failure.
-Such equanimity is called yoga.โ€
+Such equanimity is called yoga.”

 In Judaism

 Equanimity or Hishtavut is a crucial aspect of Jewish beliefs for spiritual and moral development.
-According to Wikipedia, equanimity is a virtue which is specifically mentioned in the works of Rabbi Simcha Zissel Ziv and Rabbi Yisroel Bal Shem Tov.
-Moreover, Rabbi Chaim Vital believes that equanimity is a prerequisite to meditation and is necessary for experiencing divine inspiration and realizing divine prophecy.
+According to Wikipedia, equanimity is a virtue that is specifically mentioned in the works of Rabbi Simcha Zissel Ziv and Rabbi Yisroel Bal Shem Tov.

 In Christianity

-According to Christian philosophy, the virtue of equanimity is believed to be crucial for practicing the theological virtues of charity, temperance, gentleness, modesty and contentment.
-Temperance, patience and forbearance enable us to choose and appreciate sacrifice, reduce the impact of affliction and realize that all our pain and suffering will lead to Godโ€™s blessings.
+Temperance, patience, and forbearance enable us to choose and appreciate sacrifice, reduce the impact of affliction, and realize that all our pain and suffering will lead to God’s blessings.

 St. Paul states in Philippians 4:11:13:

-โ€œI have learned to be content with whatever I have.
-I know what it is to have little, and I know what it is to have plenty.
-In any and all circumstances I have learned the secret of being well-fed and of going hungry, of having plenty and of being in need.
-I can do all things through him who strengthens me.โ€
+In any and all circumstances I have learned the secret of being well-fed and of going hungry, of having plenty, and of being in need.
+I can do all things through him who strengthens me.”

 In Stoicism

-The Stoics believe calmness is strength.
-The core beliefs of Stoic principles and ethics are based on the concept of equanimity.
-The term โ€˜Ataraxiaโ€™ or โ€˜Apatheiaโ€™ was used by Greek Stoics and the Latin term โ€˜Aequanimitasโ€™ was used by Roman Stoics for equanimity.
-Meditations, the personal writings of Roman Emperor Marcus Aurelius on Stoic philosophy, describes how we can cultivate equanimity in chaos and conflict through the help of nature.
+Meditations, the personal writings of Roman Emperor Marcus Aurelius on Stoic philosophy, describe how we can cultivate equanimity in chaos and conflict through the help of nature.

-โ€œYou always own the option of having no opinion.
+“You always own the option of having no opinion.
 There is never any need to get worked up or to trouble your soul about things you can’t control.
 These things are not asking to be judged by you.
-Leave them alone.โ€ – Marcus Aurelius, Meditations
+Leave them alone.” – Marcus Aurelius, Meditations

 Equanimity in Buddhism is an ideal state of mental balance that is firmly rooted in insight.
 However, it is imperative that equanimity is based on awareness, instead of dull indifferentness.
-It should be an intentional effort rather than a casual, fleeting mood.
-When equanimity is based on insight, it will be a stronger and more impactful practice.

 equanimity

-โ€œPeaceful in the body, peaceful in speech, The bhikkhu who is peaceful and well-concentrated And who has rejected the worldโ€™s bait is called โ€˜one at peace.’โ€ – The Buddha (Dhammapada)
+“Peaceful in the body, peaceful in speech, The bhikkhu who is peaceful and well-concentrated And who has rejected the world’s bait is called ‘one at peace.’” – The Buddha (Dhammapada)

-However, this should not be misunderstood to mean that it is the renunciation or contradiction of compassion, affection, joy or love.
+However, this should not be misunderstood to mean that it is the renunciation or contradiction of compassion, affection, joy, or love.
 In fact, equanimity is the culmination and the epitome of the four sublime virtues.

 Read Choose A Mandala And Discover Your Hidden Magical Power

-โ€œWithout equanimity, we might give love to others only in an effort to bridge the inevitable and healthy space that always exists between two people.โ€ – Sharon Salzberg
+“Without equanimity, we might give love to others only in an effort to bridge the inevitable and healthy space that always exists between two people.” – Sharon Salzberg

-When we use words like โ€˜Upekkhaโ€™, indifference and even-mindedness to describe equanimity in Buddhism, it can be hard to relate it with love, kindness, compassion and joy.
-But equanimity is the essence of love.
 Perhaps, we should describe equanimity as even-minded love or equanimous love.
 Arahant Upatissa, the 1st century Theravada Buddhist monk and author of the Buddhist meditation manual Vimuttimagga (The Path to Freedom), describes equanimity as:

-When you truly and profoundly realize that all beings are equal and connected, that all of them want freedom from suffering and experience joy and happiness, that suffering for each one of us is equally afflicting, you will never again seek happiness at the cost of another person.
+When you truly and profoundly realize that all beings are equal and connected, that all of them want freedom from suffering and experience joy and happiness, and that suffering for each one of us is equally afflicting, you will never again seek happiness at the cost of another person.

-You will have compassion and sympathy for every one.
+You will have compassion and sympathy for everyone.

 Even-minded love enables us to divert our attention from the issues of individual relationships and instead fill our minds with the practices of loving-kindness, compassion, and joyful appreciation, so that whosoever we encounter or experience, whether mentally or physically, experiences love, appreciation, compassion and kindness.